 Citations: Utilize google scholar (https://scholar.google.com/) to search for academic journals.
 If there is a research manuscript you are unable to access, please let me know.
 I may be able to get it for you.

-DUE DATES: (Submit via Canvas!)
+DUE DATES:

+Submit all parts of the assignment via Canvas